-The first way is to go to the System Health admin section and click Test Email Settings.
+The first way is to expand the System Health administration section and click Test Email Settings.
 You'll be asked to enter an email address to receive a test email.

 A second way to test is to create a note-based notification and then add a note to a data point in a visualization.
 Next, check your inbox or drop folder for the notification message.
-If you don't see the message, view the Dundas BI Log for any email-related errors (e.g., search for "Email").
+If you don't see the message, view the application logs for any email-related errors (e.g., search for "Email").
 If you get errors when using the Drop Folder delivery type, it may be due to permissions on the network share folder.

-The Internal Application URL setting must be configured properly for scheduling-related features such as scheduled notifications to work properly.
+The Internal Application URL setting (if applicable) must be configured properly for scheduling-related features such as scheduled notifications to work properly.
 This URL is used by the Dundas BI Scheduler Service.

-The Log Filter configuration setting lets you control the filtering of log messages.
+The Log Filter configuration setting lets you control the filtering of messages in the application logs.
 For each log channel (application area), you can independently set the level of logging you want (such as log only Critical messages or do Verbose logging).
 Use the scrollbar to see all of the available log channels.

 If you change the level for a channel, you'll see it listed in the Live Preview section.